coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 * This configuration is located in the file ``corechaindb/corechaindb-ext-conn-svc.yaml``.

-* Set the name of the ``metadata.name`` to the host name of the BigchainDB instance you are trying to connect to.
+* Set the name of the ``metadata.name`` to the host name of the corechaindb instance you are trying to connect to.
   For instance if you are configuring this service on cluster with ``corechaindb-instance-1`` then the ``metadata.name`` will be ``corechaindb-instance-2`` and vice versa.